 ‘You kind is overpopulating this lands.
 We keep natural order.’

 ‘I am surprised you survived that long.
 A pack could have killed you easily.’

 ‘Well, I am a pack of one that you underestimated.’

 ‘All in good time, kangaroo, all in good time.’

-The Kangaroo paced from one wall the the other looking for a way out but the Dingo always closed the gap.
+The Kangaroo paced from one wall the other looking for a way out but the Dingo always closed the gap.
 It knew that it will all be decided on the merit of speed, decisiveness and ultimately energy.
 Both beast’s had a limited reserve left that was depleting by the minute from the scourging sun.
 Soon, when one of them decided that its reserves would run out it would make a plunge forward.
 The design of this confrontation would be based on both beasts experienced and who ever had suffered more pain and struggle would win.

 The Kangaroo caught a narrow shadow along the wall and stood perfectly still.
 It thought to preserve energy and perhaps even the dingo would forget about it.
-The Dingo waved into tail to vent from he heat and stared into the shadow.
+The Dingo waved into the tail to vent from the heat and stared into the shadow.
 The Kangaroo knew it had to be soon.
-It would have been best to wait for night but its energy would melt my then and its legs became useless.
+It would have been best to wait for the night but its energy would melt my then and its legs became useless.
 The Dingo didn’t flinch.

 ‘It’s a good way to die,’ said the Kangaroo quietly.

 And the Kangaroo came leaping like the wind directly towards the Dingo.
 The white dog took a few seconds to register the sudden plunge stood firm, narrowed its eyes and leaped ahead in its turn.
 After the cloud of dust settled both beasts lay on the ground.
 The blood belonged to the Kangaroo and the broken leg to the Dingo.